cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 Make sure that `cm.cloudlinux.com` is available on your end server.
 :::

-1. Make sure you have a CloudLinux OS+ subscription.
+1. Make sure you have a CloudLinux OS Shared Pro subscription.
 2. Make sure you have installed the **lve-utils** package version 4.2.21-2 or later.
 You can install or update it with the following commands:
     * installation
     ```